Chris Hussey: International career

 In February 2009, Hussey was called up to the England national C team as a standby.

 Style of play

-Hussey is a left-footed defender who can play at full-back or wing-back, and can also fill in on the left-side of midfield.
-He has always had good crossing and general attacking abilities, and has worked to improve his defending skills over the course of his career.
-He is also an accomplished set-piece taker.
+Hussey was a left-footed defender who could play at full-back or wing-back and could also fill in on the left-side of midfield.
+He always had good crossing and general attacking abilities and worked to improve his defending skills throughout his career.
+He was also an accomplished set-piece taker.

 Personal life

 Hussey was described by the Coventry Telegraph as "a shy character".
 He worked with a clinical psychologist to overcome mental health struggles with anxiety and obsessive–compulsive disorder (OCD), which had left him addicted to sleeping tablets.

-In June 2020, he graduated from Manchester Metropolitan University with a first class honours degree in exercise and sport science.
+In June 2020, he graduated from Manchester Metropolitan University with a first-class honours degree in exercise and sport science.
 He opened a mobile app-based discount business called Local & Loyal in July 2021, which aimed to support independently owned businesses in Worcestershire and Gloucestershire.

 He has two children with his fiancée Cavella Dutson.